QuaternionPi/Pedestrian-Trip-Planner/README.md

 python3 main.py <path-to-osm-unzipped>
 ```

-The first run of the program will store approximately one gigabyte of data in a local cache.
+The first run of the program will store approximately 3 MB of cache in the project directory.